 Whatever the case the tutor will always be “checking-in” with the student to see what they want to do.

-We have an excellent blog on Learning to Love Shakespeare.
+If Shakespeare is on your challenging list we have an excellent blog on Learning to Love Shakespeare.

-A summer course giving students an introduction to their forthcoming A levels (i.e. intro to the first year) is radically different to a single day course in May a handful of days before their final A level exam.
+A Summer Course giving students an introduction to their forthcoming A levels (i.e. intro to the first year) is radically different to a single day course in May a handful of days before their final A level exam.